-After completing this tutorial, you should be familiar with:

-- The concept of Gaussian integration using classical Gauss and Gauss-Lobatto rules in a standard interval $\xi \in [-1, 1]$; - Using the Nektar++ programming concepts of an Array, PointsKey and the PointsManager to generate Gaussian quadrature weights; - Integrating in the standard segment $(\xi \in [-1, 1])$ and quadrilateral region $(\xi \in [-1, 1] \times [-1, 1])$; - The mathematical concept of mapping a general quadrilateral region to the standard region, evaluating the jacobian of this mapping and using this to evaluate an integral in a general straight sided quadrilateral region.
+• Nektar++ compiled libraries and include files compiled from source so additional code can be compiled with the framework libraries Goals After completing this tutorial, you should be familiar with: - The concept of Gaussian integration using classical Gauss and Gauss-Lobatto rules in a standard interval $\xi \in [-1, 1]$; - Using the Nektar++ programming concepts of an Array, PointsKey and the PointsManager to generate Gaussian quadrature weights; - Integrating in the standard segment $(\xi \in [-1,1])$ and quadrilateral region $(\xi \in [-1,1] \times [-1,1])$; - The mathematical concept of mapping a general quadrilateral region to the standard region, evaluating the jacobian of this mapping and using this to evaluate an integral in a general straight sided quadrilateral region.

-Prepare for the tutorial.
+Task 1.1 Prepare for the tutorial.
 Make sure that you have:

-• Installed and tested Nektar++ v4.3.2 compiled from source.
+• Installed and tested Nektar++ v5.5.0 compiled from source.
 We will refer to the directory where you installed Nektar++ as \$NEKDIST for the remainder of the tutorial.
 The tutorial folder also contains: